git/git.github.io/rev_news/draft/edition-2.md

 The packed-ref file has been created a long time ago to speed up dealing with refs.
-The original way to store refs, which is called the "loosed ref" format uses one file per ref to store its content and is still often used by git.
+The original way to store refs, which is called the "loose ref" format uses one file per ref to store its content and is used by git for newly created refs.
 But when the number of refs increases, it becomes much faster to have as much information as possible in a single file.
 That's the purpose of the packed-ref file.